 Is Mr Claus indoors?

-It’s one of the burning questions of our times: are we teetering on the brink of world war three?
+It’s one of the burning questions of our times: are we teetering on the brink of a global pandemic?

 No, not that one, either.
 Where does Father Christmas actually live?